YangZhao16/yangzhao16.github.io/_pages/profile.md

   Synergistic Convergence of Machine Learning, Artificial Intelligence, and Geotechnical Engineering: Pioneering Innovations for Unraveling Earthquake Resilience and Geomechanical Analysis (With Chenying Liu and Bozhi Deng)

 * <b>Journal reviewer</b>
   Acta Geotechnica
+  Computational Mechanics
+  Computers and Geotechnics
+  Continuum Mechanics and Thermodynamics
+  Géotechnique
   International Journal for Numerical and Analytical Methods in Geomechanics
   International Journal for Numerical Methods in Engineering
   International Journal for Multiscale Computational Engineering
-  Computational Mechanics
-  Computers and Geotechnics
-  Continuum Mechanics and Thermodynamics
+  Journal of Elasticity
   KSCE Journal of Civil Engineering
-  Journal of Elasticity
   Water Resource Research
 <br>